Databases and Big Data

-Your training and experience using Microsoft Access 2013 has given you basic database management skills such as creating tables, designing forms and reports, and building queries.
-In this course, you will expand your knowledge of relational database design, write advanced queries, structure existing data, share data across applications, and customize reports.
-Extending your knowledge of Microsoft Access 2013 will result in a robust, functional database for your users.
+Your training and experience using Microsoft Access 2016 has given you basic database management skills, such as creating tables, designing forms and reports, and building queries.
+In this course, you will expand your knowledge of relational database design, write advanced queries, structure existing data, validate data entered into a database, and customize reports.
+Extending your knowledge of Microsoft Access 2016 will result in a robust, functional database for your users.

-This course is designed for students wishing to gain intermediate-level skills or individuals whose job responsibilities include constructing relational databases, performing database maintenance, creating advanced queries and reports, or integrating Access with other programs.
+This course is designed for students wishing to gain intermediate-level skills or individuals whose job responsibilities include constructing relational databases, performing database maintenance, or creating advanced queries and reports.

 Lesson 1: Designing a Relational Database

 Topic A: Relational Database Design

 Topic B: Create a Table

 Lesson 3: Using Data Validation

 Topic A: Use Field Validation

 Topic B: Use Form and Record Validation